|

 be exactly what your client intends.
 Suspended ceilings cover imperfections, can lower the ceiling to a more practical height,

 and add a plenum for running new electrical, plumbing, and HVAC lines.
-The ceiling grid is suspended from wires or straps

 attached to joists.
 Panels drop into the completed grid.
 Ceiling height can be any level.
 Hanger wires may be only 2"